-During our bias tape giveaway we had lots of requests from people asking about how to make bias tape.
+During our bias tape giveaway, we had many requests from people asking about how to make bias tape.
 Bias tape is wonderful for adding to the edges of clothing, blankets, potholders, whatever you can think of!
 It gives your piece a nice finished look.
-It was great to hear what people would like to see on Craft Buds so as requested, here’s a tutorial!
-The process is not difficult (a little tricky at the seams) but it does tend to be time consuming so be ready to spend some quality time with your iron.
+The process is not complicated (a little tricky at the seams), but it does tend to be time-consuming, so be ready to spend some quality time with your iron.
+It was great to hear what people would like to see on Craft Buds, so as requested, here’s a tutorial!

-Here’s a few tools that make the job much easier: cutting mat, ruler, rotary cutter, bias tape tool.
-You can still make the tape without any of these (except the ruler) but they will all make the job easier.
+Here are a few tools that make the job much more manageable: cutting mat, ruler, rotary cutter, bias tape tool.
+You can still make the tape without any of these (except the ruler), but they will all make the job easier.
 You will also need an iron.

-1. Trim the edges of your fabric so it is square.
+Trim the edges of your fabric, so it is square.

-2. Use the lines on your cutting mat to set your ruler at a 45 degree angle.
-If you don’t have a cutting mat, measure out an equal distance both directions from the corner and make your first cut.
+Use the lines on your cutting mat to set your ruler at a 45-degree angle.
+If you don’t have a cutting mat, measure an equal distance in both directions from the corner and make your first cut.

 - 1/2″ bias tape cut 1 7/8″ strips

 - 3/8″ bias tape cut 1 3/8″ strips